encode/django-rest-framework/docs/api-guide/viewsets-routers.md

 By creating your own base `ViewSet` classes, you can provide common behavior that can be reused in multiple views across your API.

-Note the that `ViewSetMixin` class can also be applied to the standard Django `View` class if you want to use REST framework's automatic routing, but don't want to use it's permissions, authentication and other API policies.
+For advanced usage, it's worth noting the that `ViewSetMixin` class can also be applied to the standard Django `View` class.
+Doing so allows you to use REST framework's automatic routing, but don't want to use it's permissions, authentication and other API policies.

 ---